Oakland Arcana: Awakening

 “Yeah, I bet,” he answered me.
 “I called 911.”

 But the dizziness started to pass, and that was a huge relief.
 My slice wounds hurt, and I couldn’t have unwound from my fetal position if I tried, but at least I was in a fetal position.
 I’d gotten that way somehow.
 I was in pain, but if I could move, maybe I wasn’t too hurt.

-“Maybe I have heat exhaustion,” I told the business-like face of an EMT.
+I looked hopefully up into the business-like face of an EMT.
 He shot a poignant look at my shirt soaked in blood.

-That’s probably why the first thing they did was sedate me.
+That’s probably why the first thing he did was sedate me.

 Someone tucked my purse onto the wheelie bed beside me right before I was lifted into the ambulance.

 Shit.
-I still hadn’t spoken to Master Fong.
-If he was mad about the nian, he could assassinate me in the hospital before I ever woke.
+I still haven’t spoken to Master Fong.
+If he’s mad about the nian, he can assassinate me in the hospital before I ever wake up.

 But they had given me something medicinal, multiple somethings.
 The drugs pulled away my ability to reason, then my ability to stay awake, long before we reached the emergency room.